-With its social distancing measures, the Covid-19 pandemic is destroying public space as we know it.
+With its physical distancing measures, the COVID-19 pandemic is destroying public space as we know it.
 The current crisis creates the necessity – and emergency – to rethink cultural space.

 Media Babies on CHANEL NO.5 derives its strength from fragmentation in order to develop a truly public “narrow/broadcasting/catching media network.
 A local-based public interface the “Media Baby” is instrument that seduces its public to use and abuse the television medium, maximizing its possible spontaneity by hijacking the public’s imagination.

 For a week, from 8 October till 15 October 1999, a boat descended the Rhine, the archetypal symbol of connection between Germany and the Netherlands, as a floating media-laboratory, from Cologne on its way to Rotterdam and Amsterdam.

 The workshop focused on hybrid space and its notations, and participants included architects, urbanists, landscape architects, software and hardware engineers, philosophers, theatre makers and media artists.
 The workshop tackled the hybridity and complexity of urban environments, relying on a wide range of fields of expertise and artistic approaches.